scrambledpie/scrambledpie.github.io/about.markdown

 <br>
 This website is written using jekyll and hosted on Github pages,
 <a href="https://github.com/scrambledpie/scrambledpie.github.io" target="_blank"> source code here</a>.
-The jekyll theme I am using is
+The jekyll theme is
-<a href="http://jekyllthemes.org/themes/flexible-jekyll/" target="_blank"> Flexible Jekyll </a> with added links and an about page.
+<a href="http://jekyllthemes.org/themes/flexible-jekyll/" target="_blank"> Flexible Jekyll </a> with some minor changes.
 </p>

 <!--